Slavery's ghost haunts cotton gin factory's transformation - NewsBreak

 Pratt used four enslaved mechanics in 1837 as collateral for a $2,000 bank loan to buy 2,000 acres along Autauga Creek for what would become Prattville, and then used more slave labor to clear the swampy land, according to the book.

 Pratt aimed to teach poor, white Southerners the value of manual labor, which generally was considered the job of enslaved Black people before the South industrialized, and most of the factory’s workforce was white by the 1850s.
-But when production lagged, Pratt changed supervisors and purchased skilled enslaved workers to do the vital jobs white people wouldn’t do.
+But when production lagged, Pratt changed supervisors and purchased skilled slaves to do the vital work whites wouldn’t do.
 Evans wrote that by 1860, Pratt owned 107 enslaved people.
 During the Civil War, he outfitted an entire Confederate cavalry unit and was elected to Alabama’s secessionist legislature.

 Much of that history was included in the documentation that resulted in the Daniel Pratt Historic District being listed in the National Register of Historic Places in 1984.